MimmyJau/mimmyjau.github.io/src/pages/posts/debugging-workflow-python.md

 ### navigating src

 In some cases, you want to find a specific file.
-In this case, being able to search by filename, search by text in a file, or navigating the file structure is important.
+In this case, being able to search by filename, search by text in a file, or navigating the directory structure is important.

 To search by filename or text, I use `junegunn/fzf.vim`.
 The `:Files` command lets me search by filename and the `:Rg` command lets me search the code itself.